Skip to main content

 Does Evergy offer net metering in Kansas?

 Yes.
-Evergy offers net metering for residential solar systems.
-Credits for excess generation are applied to your bill.
+Evergy offers net metering for residential solar systems, with credits applied to your bill for excess generation.
 System size caps and credit rates are regulated by the Kansas Corporation Commission.
-Contact Evergy to confirm current terms and interconnection requirements for your area.
+Contact Evergy directly to confirm the current terms and interconnection requirements for your specific service area.

-Is solar worth it in Kansas without federal tax credits?
+Is solar worth it in Kansas without the federal tax credit?

-Solar can still pay for itself in Kansas in 11–16 years, depending on your electricity consumption and net metering terms.
-After payback, you get 10–15 more years of essentially free electricity.
-Kansas's strong solar resource (better than most Midwestern states) improves the economics.
+Yes for most homeowners with high bills and good roofs.
+Payback runs 11 to 16 years depending on your electricity consumption and net metering terms.
+After payback, you get 10 to 15 more years of essentially free electricity under the panel warranty.
+Kansas's solar resource is better than most of the Midwest, which keeps the math viable.

 Reviewed by the Net-Zero USA editorial team